 GEM ARTS & HEALTH (GEMAH) overview

-In collaboration with our partners, GEM provides psychosocial support to all young people through face-to-face training and post-training online support that gives a set of tools – including our own unique binaural beats music – to enable a healthy understanding and expression of emotions and to enhance confidence and resilience in their decision-making processes.
+In collaboration with our partners, GEM provides psychosocial support to all kinds of young creatives through face-to-face training and post-training online support that gives a set of tools – including our own unique binaural beats music – to enable a healthy understanding and expression of emotions and to enhance confidence and resilience in their decision-making processes.
 For GEM, emotional engagement comes through an awareness of how our belief systems affect our wellbeing and sense of meaningful engagement in our day to day lives.
 GEM teaches that a person’s belief systems can be shifted through cultural and community engagement.